Azusfin/structures/README.md

 ```

 ## Uint4Array
-An array where each element occupies 4 bits
+An array where each element occupies 4 bit unsigned integer from 0 to 15

 - [Init](#init-uint4array)
 - [Set](#set-uint4array)